India accuses Pakistan army of killing soldiers in ambush

 Pakistani Prime Minister Nawaz Sharif sought later on Thursday to cool tensions between the nuclear-armed rivals, calling for the truce to be restored in the disputed territory of Kashmir and holding out the prospect of a meeting with his Indian counterpart next month.

-"This incident will have consequences on our behavior on the Line of Control and for our relations with Pakistan," Indian Defense Minister A.K.
+"This incident will have consequences on our behaviour on the Line of Control and for our relations with Pakistan," Indian Defence Minister A.K.
 Antony told parliament.

 "It is now clear that specialist troops of Pakistan army were involved in this attack," he said, offering the Indian government's strongest statement to date on the attack.